MrSnifo/twitch.py/README.md

 python3 -m pip install -U twitchify
 ```

-### Basic Example
+## Quick Start

-Here’s a simple example to get started with Twitchify:
+Here’s a simple example to get you started with Twitchify:

 ```python
 from twitch import Client